nautobot/nautobot-app-secrets-providers/docs/admin/install.md

 ## Install Guide

-!!! note
-    Apps can be installed from the [Python Package Index](https://pypi.org/) or locally.
+> **Note** Apps can be installed from the [Python Package Index](https://pypi.org/) or locally.
 See the [Nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/administration/installation/app-install/) for more details.
 The pip package name for this app is [`nautobot-secrets-providers`](https://pypi.org/project/nautobot-secrets-providers/).

 The app is available as a Python package via PyPI and can be installed with `pip`: